 the Shadhiliyya way.

-Then Sidi would recite the Qur’anic verse pictured here (48:10) which you can hear above.
+Then Sidi would recite the Qur’anic verse (48:10) which you can hear above.
 It states:

 Indeed, those who give their promise to you (oh Muhammad) are giving the promise to Allah.Qur’an 48:10